-Pam and Gail met at a community Litter Pick, in 2018.
+Pam and Gail met at a community litter picking event in 2018.
 Discovering that they had a shared love for the lake, they were both were saddened at how much the area had gone downhill.
-Wondering how to go about improving the area, they decided to do it themselves.
+Wanting to improve the area, they decided to do it themselves.

 In November 2018 the first flowerbed was dug.
 Formal flowerbeds were prepared by NEL (Nythe, Eldene and Liden) Parish Council in June 2020.
 A budget for plants was allocated and planted by some wonderful volunteers.
 A wildflower meadow was started at the south end of the lake.
 It’s now complemented with a wildflower corridor.
 New beds that are home to pollinator friendly shrubs, fruit bushes and wildflowers, have been dug and planted.
 The budget for plants was provided by NEL Parish Council and the planting carried out by volunteers.

 Working with South Swindon Parish Council on the Shaftesbury Avenue side of the lake, the aim is to open it up in places and create a wildflower haven.
 A bed has been dug, wildflower seeds (provided by SSPC) have been sown all the way along the Park South side.